 Rhine is a tiny town located in the state of Georgia.
 With a population of 291 people and just one neighborhood, Rhine is the 450th largest community in Georgia.

-When you are in Rhine, you'll notice that it is more blue-collar than most other communities in America.
-50.13% of Rhine’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Rhine is a blue-collar town, with 50.13% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Rhine is a town of construction workers and builders, sales and office workers, and service providers.
 There are especially a lot of people living in Rhine who work in office and administrative support (39.05%), farm management occupations (3.69%), and maintenance occupations (2.64%).

 The overall crime rate in Rhine is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.